 Making one change to your building’s thermal shell can affect its other systems.
 Tighter air sealing, for example, requires more effective ventilation to avoid mold.
 Taking a whole-building approach to weatherization lowers your energy bills and boosts comfort, in a safe and healthy way, for your building and its occupants.
-Available services include cash incentives for all income levels and technical support for do-it-yourself projects.
+Available services include cash back on projects, technical support and advice, and low-interest financing.

 - A whole-building approach to thermal efficiency focuses on savings, comfort, health and safety

-- Cash incentives for homeowners, businesses, market rate rental and mixed-use properties
+- Cash back for homeowners, businesses, and larger rental or mixed-use properties

 - Additional services for income-eligible homeowners and rental properties

 - How to fix a wet, damp, or leaky basement